 What Opportunities Does VTMX Have?

-- Expansion of e-commerce creating a need for more distribution centers.
+- Expansion of e-commerce in Mexico, necessitating a larger and more sophisticated network of distribution centers.

 What Threats Does VTMX Face?

-- Increased competition from other real estate developers.
+- Increased competition from other domestic and international industrial real estate developers.

 What Are VTMX's Competitive Advantages?